dsyer/cloud-middleware-blog/README.md

 > TIP: use web and actuator starters with `endpoints.health.sensitive=false` to inspect the `DataSource` quickly through "/health".
 You can also use the "/beans", "/env" and "/autoconfig" endpoints to see what is going in in the autoconfigurations and why.

-> NOTE: Running in Cloud Foundry or including auto-reconfiguration JAR in classpath locally both activate "cloud" profile (for the same reason).
-The `VCAP_*` env vars are the thing that makes Spring Cloud create beans.
+> NOTE: Running in Cloud Foundry or including auto-reconfiguration JAR in classpath locally both activate the "cloud" profile (for the same reason).
+The `VCAP_*` env vars are the thing that makes Spring Cloud and/or the auto-reconfiguration JAR create beans.

 The auto-reconfiguration JAR is always on the classpath in Cloud Foundry (by default) but it backs off creating any `DataSource` if it finds a `org.springframework.cloud.CloudFactory` bean (which is provided by Spring Boot).
-The net effect of adding it to the classpath, if the Connectors are also present in a Spring Boot application, is to enable the "cloud" profile automatically.
+Thus the net effect of adding it to the classpath, if the Connectors are also present in a Spring Boot application, is only to enable the "cloud" profile automatically.
 You can see it making the decision to skip auto-reconfiguration in the application logs on startup:

 ```
 015-04-14 15:11:11.765  INFO 12727 --- [           main] urceCloudServiceBeanFactoryPostProcessor : Skipping auto-reconfiguring beans of type javax.sql.DataSource